2022

 Programs for military families are targeted towards the needs of young families with young children, emphasizing needs for spouses and children; programs for veteran families are geared towards the ageing veteran.
 However, for many young serving members who do not have a significant other, ageing parents may need to step into a caregiving role should the member be injured in the line of duty.
 These parents, who may have their own health, work, and financial concerns, can find themselves unexpectedly navigating a complicated caregiving situation without the benefit of support available through programming, compounding their stress and experience of isolation.
 We will interview 20 to 30 parents of ill and injured veterans who are providing ongoing caregiving to their adult children.
 These in-depth interviews will yield new insights into the experiences and needs of ageing parents that can inform the development of relevant and inclusive policy and programming.

-LeveRaging routinEly collected heAlth data to enhanCe veteran and family Health (REACH) Alyson Mahar, PhD University of Manitoba True Patriot Love Completed
+LeveRaging routinEly collected heAlth data to enhanCe veteran and family Health (REACH) Alyson Mahar, PhD University of Manitoba True Patriot Love Foundation Completed

 Project Description